-Figure 21.
+Figure 18.
 Comparison between compilation time of the puzzle solver and extended linear scan (LLVM's default algorithm).
 The bars are relative to the puzzle solver; shorter bars are better for extended linear scan.

-Figure 22.
+Figure 19.
 Interference graph of the program in Figure 4(b).

-Figure 23.
+Figure 20.
 Elementary graphs and other intersection graphs.
-RDV-graphs are intersection graphs of directed lines on a tree [35].
+RDVgraphs are intersection graphs of directed lines on a tree [29].

-shows the interference graph of the elementary program in Figure 4(b).
-Any graph can be the interference graph of a general program [13].
-SSA-form programs have chordal interference graphs [6, 10, 25, 36], and the interference graphs of SSI-form programs are interval graphs [11].
-We call the interference graph of an elementary program an elementary graph [38].
-Each connected component of an elementary graph is a clique substitution of P_3 , the simple path with three nodes.
+ponent of an elementary graph is a clique substitution of P_3 , the simple path with three nodes.
 We construct a clique substitution of P_3 by replacing each node of P_3 by a clique, and connecting all the nodes of adjacent cliques.

 Elementary graphs are a proper subset of interval graphs, which are contained in the class of chordal graphs.
-Figure 23 illustrates these inclusions.
-Elementary graphs are also Trivially Perfect Graphs [21], as we show in [38].
+Figure 20 illustrates these inclusions.
+Elementary graphs are also Trivially Perfect Graphs [18], as we show in [32].
 In a trivially perfect graph, the size of the maximal independent set equals the size of the number of maximal cliques.

 Spill-free Register Allocation.
-Spill-free register allocation is NP-complete for general programs [13] because coloring general graphs is NP-complete.
-However, this problem has a polynomial time solution for SSA-form programs [6, 10, 25] because chordal graphs can be colored in polynomial time [4].
+Spill-free register allocation is NP-complete for general programs [12] because coloring general graphs is NP-complete.
+However, this problem has a polynomial time solution for SSA-form programs [6, 9, 20] because chordal graphs can be colored in polynomial time [4].
 This result assumes an architecture in which all the registers have the same size.